56 Companies That Pay College Tuition

 Papa John’s

-The Dough & Degree Program — this is what tuition assistance at Papa John’s is called.
-The company reimburses 100% of the cost of tuition of employees attending either Purdue University or the University of Maryland Global Campus.
+The Dough & Degree Program is the tuition assistance program at Papa John’s.
+The company reimburses 100% of the cost of tuition of employees going to Purdue University or the University of Maryland Global Campus.

 Pareto Intelligence